 There’s a great deal more people who have frequent flyer miles than will ever use them.
 The major airlines all have an easy way online to donate your miles to a good cause.
 The Ronald McDonald House uses these donated miles to help families travel for medical procedures.
 Airlines tend to have a list of organizations they are partnered with that you can choose as the recipient of your miles.

 Over thirty years ago, the National Kidney Foundation had the idea to start accepting donated cars to help dialysis patients with their challenges.
 Since then, their Kidney Cars programs has helped untold numbers of patients have received help with their kidney related conditions.
 Other organizations have adopted this approach beyond just cars.
 Boats, RVs, motorcycles, and bikes are all accepted at various charities now.

 "The most useful and influential people in America are those who take the deepest interest in institutions that exist for the purpose of making the world better."
 Booker T. Washington

 A word about volunteering

 It may not have a dollar value associated with it, but do not discount the value of donating your skills.
 You have a unique skillset that someone else does not have.
 Not everyone is a skilled carpenter and meant to hammer nails for Habitat for Humanity.
 This could be volunteering the same skills you use in a job or something completely different that has tremendous value.
-Be creative and do not be shy about offering your skillset for the common good.
+Be creative and do not be shy about offering your skillset for the common good to a non-profit.

 As you think about which of these might work for your family, think not just about using these out of the box ideas to give, but also the best recipient for your gift.
 What other unique ways have you used to help through giving?